mostafab/neg5-web/README.md

 8. Start the Service!
 Read the "Running the Service" section for instructions on how to do so.

 ### Environment Variables For Local Development
-There are a handful of environment variables you need to set for the service to start correctly:
+There are a couple of environment variables you need to set for the service to start correctly:
 1. `NEG5_ENVIRONMENT`.
 This variable controls the configurations loaded into each environment Neg5 runs in and corresponds to `Environment.java`.
 Set this variable to `DEV`.
 2. `NEG5_JWT`.
 Secret used to generate tokens for user authentication.
 You can use